lisadunlap/second_split_forgetting/README.md

 ### Mislabeling Data

 If you want to run on mislabled data, you can change `noisy.method = random`, or add in your own custom mislabeling method to methods.py and use that method name. `noise.p` is the percentage of the data to mislabel.

+TODO:
+- add in wandb vis of mislabeled, rare, and hard examples []
+- add in functionality for removing specified datapoints given the csv's of the predictions []
+- add in more robustness datasets (Imagenet-A/R/O) []
+- add in method to generate more likeley mislables (proportional to commonly confused classes) []
+- add in google scraped ImageNet []
+- add in other tasks (captioning?) []